espocrm/documentation/docs/user-guide/emails.md

 * Draft – emails composed by the user but not yet sent;
 * Archive – inbox emails that the user exclicitly moved to the Archice;
 * Trash – inbox emails that the user exclicitly moved to the Trash.

+Additionally, there are also user's Email Folders and Group Email Folders listed.

 The Email's *Status* field has the following values: